woniulive/NetTraffic/README.md

-This is a software to calculate Nettraffic
+This is a software to calculate Nettraffic,Use Android API.